 - Advanced options: WebPageTest and GTmetrix

-We are using GTMetrix as a base for Speed Improvements.
+We are using GTMetrix as a base for speed improvements.
 GTMetrix and other tools like Pingdom and WebPageTest are also developed from Google’s original open-source PageSpeed library with certain customization and modifications.
 Instead of using all the metrics, GTMetrix has used the rules which are important.

-Google PageSpeed Insights seems to be using a few other rules apart from the open-source PageSpeed library which is not part of the open-source library.
+Google PageSpeed Insights seems to be using a few other rules apart from the open-source PageSpeed library which is not a part of the open-source library.